List of Ghostbusters characters: Ivo Shandor

-Ivo Shandor, a surgeon and an architect of some renown during the early 20th century, was born in Romania around 1855, and he moved to New York City from Bucharest in 1898.
+Ivo Shandor, a surgeon and an architect of some renown during the early 20th century, was born in Romania around 1859, and he moved to New York City from Bucharest in 1898.
 Shandor is the overall cause for the circumstances in the events of the original film's canons and appears as the "boss" of the 2009 video game.
 He is played by actors Brian Doyle-Murray and J.K.
 Simmons in the game and the 2021 film Ghostbusters: Afterlife, respectively.
 He is also a relative of Wolf Van Shandor, a famous artist who made mythological artworks.
-As an architect, his structural styles include Federal, Art Deco, Occult, and Gozarian (Mesopotamia).
-Having extensive knowledge on the occult and science that rivals Egon Spengler and Ray Stantz, despite being insane with a god complex, Shandor deemed that humanity is beyond redemption after the First World War.
-He established a cult of Gozer worshippers with close to a thousand followers based on his American family's ancestral island home on the Hudson River where he mass-produced ectoplasm.
-John Horace Tobin, author of several reference books, infiltrated Shandor's cult and published his findings on their methods and history as Tobin's Spirit Guide.
+As an architect, his structural styles include Federal, Art Deco, Occult, and Gozerian (Mesopotamia).
+Shandor is obsessed with mythologies, having extensive knowledge on the occult and science that rivals Egon Spengler and Ray Stantz, despite being insane with a God complex, he deemed that humanity is beyond redemption after the First World War.
+He established the Cult of Gozer worshippers with close to a thousand followers based on his American family's ancestral island home on the Hudson River where he mass-produced ectoplasm.
+John Horace Tobin, author of several reference books, infiltrated Shandor's new religious movement and published his findings on their methods and history as part of Tobin's Spirit Guide.